PriyaJyesta/DATA-690-WANG/Project/Readme.md

 **DATA SOURCE**

-*Where do you get the data?*
+*Where do you get the data to help answer your questions?*

 - I have taken the data source from  https://covid19.who.int/table.

 **HYPOTHESIS & QUESTIONS**

+*What will be your unit of analysis (for example, patient, organization, or country)?
+Roughly how many units do you expect to analyze?*

+- My units of anaylsis is the confirmed cases of COVID and Death cases and also country.
+I would analysis the whole dataset with help of bar chart using 66272 rows related to units mentioned above.

-*What questions do you try to answer?*
+*What questions do you have in mind and wouyld like to answer?*

 - I would visualize and analysis the no. of new confirmed COVID cases.
 - Secondly, would also do analysis about the no. of cases and deaths due to COVID.